 4. Take a Stroll in Dublin’s Stunning City Parks

-Another great thing to do while visiting Dublin on a budget is take a stroll in the many stunning city parks throughout the city.
+Another great thing to do while visiting Dublin on a budget is to take a stroll in the many stunning city parks throughout the city.
 Starting with the most popular, St. Stephen’s Green.
 The Green is always packed with people, particularly on a sunny and warm day.

-However, If you are looking to escape the crowds for a little while, why not take a stroll in the lesser known parks like Merrion Square, the Iveagh Gardens or the secret gardens located at Dublin Castle.
+However, If you are looking to escape the crowds for a little while, why not take a stroll in the lesser-known parks like Merrion Square, the Iveagh Gardens or the secret gardens located at Dublin Castle.

 5. Explore the Grounds of Ireland’s Oldest University, Trinity College Dublin

 Trinity College is high up on the list of having some of the most beautiful buildings in all of Dublin.
 The college grounds date back to 1592 and the historic architecture still remains to this day.
 If you are looking for something free to do in the city, Trinity is a great place to take a walk.
-It is also the ideal place to take a few picture for the instagram feed.
+It is also the ideal place to take a few pictures for the Instagram feed.

 6. Walk Across the Famous Ha’Penny Bridge

 A walk across the Ha’Penny Bridge should be on every Dublin Itinerary.
 The famous pedestrian bridge was built back in 1816 and was originally named the ‘Liffey Bridge’.

 However, the ‘Ha’Penny’ bridge is the ideal thing to put on a list of Free Dublin attractions.
 You see the very reason for the bridge’s nickname is to do with money.
 Originally, there was a toll to cross the bridge.
 Making it a not so friendly option for those on a budget 😉

 Another fun free thing to do in Dublin is to explore the grounds of Dublin Castle.
 It costs to enter the inside of the castle, but to walk around the exterior it is 100% completely FREE.